 Every effort will be made to honor all course selections.
 Core courses will receive priority.
-However, we are, limited by our facilities and size of faculty.
+However, we are limited by our facilities and size of faculty.
 Since we attempt to individualize each student's program, the school is complicated to schedule.
-All students must select three or four alternative electives during the course request period.
-We reserve the right to assign students to their alternate choices, or other available electives, when their primary choices will not schedule.
+All students must select three or four alternate electives during the course request period.
+We reserve the right to select these alternate electives, and/or other available electives, when their primary choices are not available.
 In such cases, students may not be notified.
-Course offerings may be limited due to enrollment, staffing, and course requests.
+Course offerings may be limited due to enrollment, staffing, and/or course requests.
 To accommodate scheduling, we reserve the right to change the semester a student will take a course when the course is offered both semesters.
 This option will help balance class sizes.